Where Is Teller Hosted, and How Reliable Is It?

 A single customer visit might include:

 Teller handles all of this in one transaction.
 Each line item routes to the correct department, fund, and GL code automatically.
-The cashier doesn't need to know the accounting rules—the system does.
+The cashier doesn't need to know complex accounting rules, because our system does.

 Teller processes virtually any payment type a government agency collects: